bzhang/hangman-game/README.md

 3. The fastest way to work around it is to install Chrome extentions that can disable CORS.
 There are several extentions serve that.
 The one I'm using is called "Allow-Control-Allow-Origin: *" offered by vitvad.
 This method will load the dictionary rapidly but only work in Chrome.

 ## My thought process
+### Why did I choose Javascript to write this game
+When I got this project, the first thing I considered is which language I should choose.
+I am more familiar in Java programming but started learning Javascript recently because my growing interest in front-end development and creating interesting interactions on webpages.
+So I was very excited to have this learning opportunity to write my first Javascript project.
+And it turned out that I had so much fun during this project!

+### How did I start building it